alekseygenerozov/starforge_mult_search/code/README.md

 # Reproducing paper results and figures
 Running the full analysis pipeline for the actual simulations data takes several days of compute on an HPC.
-Moreover, it would be impractical to upload the required simulation snapshots (of order 1 TB for a particular cloud).
+Moreover, it would be impractical to upload the required simulation snapshots (of order 1 TB for each cloud).

 However, the paper figures can be reproduced in reasonable time (within ~20 minutes) if the output of the multiple search algorithm has been prepared in advance.
 We have upload this output, so